 I wouldn’t describe myself as a highly technical person.
 But I’ve become competent at SEO after working on my own sites for around three years.
 In fact, SEO went from being one of my side hustles to eventually replacing my previous full-time job.

-Anyone can set up a simple WordPress site and start writing content that ranks on Google.
-The most important success factors in good SEO are consistency and patience.
+Anyone can set up a simple WordPress site using affordable web hosting and start writing content that ranks on Google.
+In fact, two of the most important success factors in good SEO are consistency and patience.

 Let’s take a look at these 12 SEO money-making strategies in more detail.